amirrajan/survivingtheappstore/manuscript/developer-logs.md

 >Giant Bomb, Cara Eillison: Top 10 Games of 2013 (honorable mention)

-I also nerfed thieves a little bit... you're welcome blewis1234 ;-)

-<a id="routine"> </a>
+#Postmortem

+For a deep dive on how to present your game in the App Store read the
+chapter: Tips for Creating a Compelling App Page in the App Store

-**Jan 5, 2014: Changes in Routine** <a href="#routine"><small>permalink</small></a>
+#Jan 5, 2014: Changes in Routine

 The iOS version of the game is solid.
 I still get a little antsy releasing updates and brace for insta-crashes on my iPad Air.
 It hasn't happened again though.
 With a little bit of breathing room, I started working through Land of Lisp and started studying Clojure.
 I also started doing screencasts on NodeJS development (my Coding Out Loud screencasts). @ADarkRoomiOS's Twitter remained active.
 I kept interacting with fans.
 It was a great way to relax and joke around with the community.

 I also started work on a "spiritual" sequel to A Dark Room.
 Lots of HTML5 canvas work and AngularJS.
 Nodekick (the NodeJS game that Team Us built for Node Knockout 2013) also got cleaned up.

 I finally started to get used to the number of downloads for the game.
 I accepted them for what they were.
 But I still meticulously observed impact to the number and correlated them to what I did online.

-<a id="6kpeople"> </a>
+#Postmortem

+This would be one of the happiest times in my life.
+I _shipped_ a freaking game.
+Don't down play the time after a solid release, relish in these small wins.
+Celebrate.
+Be happy with what you've accomplished.

-**Jan 10, 2014: Tweets Sent to 6k People** <a href="#6kpeople"><small>permalink</small></a>
+#Jan 10, 2014: Tweets Sent to 6k People

 A notable individual in the iOS community @ScottStevenson mentioned A Dark Room.
 I replied with a few humorous tweets:

 >"Just so you know.
 I consume a part of your soul every time you stoke the fire. #nomnomnom"

 >"Just cause you followed me doesn't mean I'll give you anything back."

 I got some retweets because of these interactions :-).
 Downloads spiked to 40 for a couple of days.
 Thank you for the support Scott.

-<a id="18kpeople"> </a>

-**Jan 15, 2014: Tweets Sent to 18k People** <a href="#18kpeople"><small>permalink</small></a>
+#Jan 15, 2014: Tweets Sent to 18k People

 A notable individual in the game community @RobertAshley interacted with @ADarkRoomiOS too.
 I sent Robert to this page and told him about how both Michael and I were the sole developers of the game.
 Robert was kind enough to craft a tweet telling his followers about the web and mobile version of the game.
 Downloads spiked again to 40 downloads for a couple of days.

-<a id="pockettactics"> </a>

-**Jan 16, 2014: Pocket Tactics and Owen Faraday** <a href="#pockettactics"><small>permalink</small></a>
+#Jan 16, 2014: Pocket Tactics and Owen Faraday

 Another wonderful interaction for @ADarkRoomiOS.
 This time, a random follower mentioned @ADarkRoomiOS and @PocketTactics in the same tweet... letting the iOS publication know about the game.
 I took this opportunity to email Owen Faraday (editor of Pocket Tactics).

 I asked if Pocket Tactics would like to do a review on A Dark Room.
 Owen replied and I sent over a promo code (yay!).

 On Feb 4th, Owen emailed with the word: "Amazing".
 I hope to see a review show up soon on Pocket Tactics.
 I try to be diligent in following up with Owen... without being annoying.
 It's hard to find a good balance between the two.
 A review hasn't gone up yet... but after another release of the game I'll be sure to follow up with Owen.
 I hope he doesn't take offense to my persistence.

-<a id="applevis"> </a>
+#Postmortem

+Again, for a deeper dive, read: How To Contact People That Can Help You

-**Jan 19, 2014: Apple Vis Promo Code Give Away** <a href="#applevis"><small>permalink</small></a>
+#Jan 19, 2014: Apple Vis Promo Code Give Away

 The blog post I wrote about accessibility received some buzz in the blind community.
 The AppleVis editorial team reached out to me.
 They wanted to run a promo code giveaway.
 I sent them 10 promo codes and they did something really unique.
 Instead of just giving them away, they asked individuals to go read the blog post I did on making the game accessible to the blind, and about the making of the game.
 They had to mention something from the write ups to get a promo code.
 It was a great idea, and I saw a lot of nice things said about the game.

 Downloads spiked to 50 during the contest period.
 I'm burning through my promo codes, but they are generating results.

-<a id="promocodestoucharcade"> </a>
+#Postmortem

+I've included the blog entry under the chapter: Raising Awareness, The Blind Us iPhones

-**Jan 26, 2014: Promo Code Give Away on Touch Arcade** <a href="#promocodestoucharcade"><small>permalink</small></a>
+#Jan 26, 2014: Promo Code Give Away on Touch Arcade

 I took Apple Vis' idea and gave away 20 promo codes across two separate contests at Touch Arcade.
 The interactions I had with the fans (old and new) was great.
 A lot kind words and genuine support.

 The downloads for the last four days of January stayed at a steady 40.

-<a id="secondcheck"> </a>
+#Postmortem

+Here is a graph of January.
+More related info on how to do promo code give aways in: Finding Your Community

-**Feb 1, 2014: Check #2 Comes in From Apple** <a href="#secondcheck"><small>permalink</small></a>
+#Feb 1, 2014: Check #2 Comes in From Apple

 The second check comes in.
 The grand totals for the month of December: